CALL FOR APPLICATIONS

 - Develop and refine strategies for growth and sustainability;

-- Connect and collaborate with other entrepreneurs.
-SIL’s cohort model allows participants to learn from, and collaborate with, each other along the entrepreneurship journey.
+- Connect and collaborate with other entrepreneurs – SIL’s cohort model allows participants to learn from, and collaborate with, each other along the entrepreneurship journey.
+The cohort-based learning model builds and amplifies the strengths of individuals and the group, and participants must be willing to share their experience with the group.

 Up to 10 ventures will be accepted into the cohort and each will receive:

-- $1,000 in funding for the venture with the potential to receive additional funding up to $25,000
+- $1,000 in funding for the venture with the potential to receive additional funding of up to $25,000, supported by the Abell Foundation

 - Workshops and sessions where venture leaders learn from experienced entrepreneurs and social sector leaders

-- One-on-one coaching and support from SIL’s Director (including guidance on setting milestones, addressing challenges as they arise, and navigating resources)
+- One-on-one coaching and support from SIL’s Director (including setting milestones, addressing challenges as they arise and guidance in navigating resources)

 - Office and meeting space

-- Opportunities to pitch potential supporters at SIL events, including the annual Impact+Innovation Forum
+- Opportunities to pitch potential supporters at SIL events, including the annual Impact+Innovation Forum, scheduled for April 30, 2019.

-For more information on applying, view the frequently asked questions below and join one of the upcoming info sessions:
+For questions and more information on applying, join one of the following info sessions or view the frequently asked questions below.

 Is this just for JHU students?